Trey722/Stock_Tracker/README.md

 This will get delta and gamma for the option with a ticker of AAPL240112C00060000.

+Delta = An estimated measure of how much a $1 move in share price will effect the value of an option.
+Gamma = The rate of change of delta as the share price moves.

+These can be sumarised as your exposure to small movemments aka delta or large movements gamma.

 # Get risk_free_rate
 ```bash
 --get ECON risk_free_rate